 The Small Arts Initiative recognizes the significant and ongoing contributions that small arts organizations make to the Pittsburgh region.
 They add depth and texture to the cultural landscape, often serve as laboratories to test new ideas, and offer important presentation and employment opportunities to local artists.

 Applications for Small Arts Initiative grants must be completed online.
-Two different applications are available for the program, so it is important to select the correct one, depending on whether the applicant is applying as an organization or as a fiscally sponsored collective of artists.
+Two different applications are available for the program, so it is important to select the correct one after you click on the application link, depending on whether the applicant is applying as an organization or is applying with a fiscal sponsor.

 For the purposes of this initiative, small arts organizations are considered to have annual operating budgets of $300,000 or less.